Two-scale criteria for Poincar\'{e} and log-Sobolev inequalities with applications to Markov chain Monte Carlo: Introduction

+Above, the expectation is taken w.r.t. to the randomness in the simulation procedure.

-The role of isoperimetric functional inequalities such as the Poincar\'{e} inequality (PI) and log-Sobolev inequality (LSI) are essential in quantitatively characterising the concentration of measure phenomemon \citep{ledoux2001concentration} and the behaviours of Markov processes \citep{bakry2014analysis}, which have applications in high-dimensional statistics \citep{wainwright2019high} and Markov chain Monte Carlo methods \citep{frieze1999log,chewi2024analysis}.
+In this work, focusing on Markov chains defined over the \(d\)-dimensional Euclidean space \(\bbR^{d}\), we propose general and verifiable criteria for \(\bfP\), which when satisfied in conjunction with a \emph{functional inequality} such as the Poincar\'{e} or log-Sobolev inequality, provides a systematic way of understanding each of the contributing factors to the error above.
+Functional inequalities such as the Poincar\'{e} and log-Sobolev inequalities play a central role in understanding each of these quantities, since they are essential in quantitatively characterising the concentration of measure phenomemon \citep{ledoux2001concentration} and the behaviours of Markov processes \citep{bakry2014analysis}, and play a direct role in understanding each of the three terms above.
 This motivates identifying cases in which such inequalities hold, and characterising such cases through verifiable criteria.